 - Channel: Select the playback channel that the output will be displaying.

-- Input Type: Set automatically for Internal ProVues.
+- Type: Set automatically for Internal ProVues.
 For External ProVues, select one of Unicast, Multicast, or SSM Multicast for Transport Streams.

-- Input Device: Set automatically for Internal ProVues.
+- Device: Set automatically for Internal ProVues.
 For External ProVues, select the Network Interface that will be able to see the incoming Transport Stream.

 - For Output Connection type:

 - IO Port: Select the physical SDI Port for this output from available, unallocated ports.

 - Connection: Select from the available connections depending on your model (SDI, HDMI etc…).